ThalesGroup/scio/docs/src/user_guide/ood_detection.rst

 The concept
 -----------

-The task of « **Out-of-Distribution** Detection » (or « **OoD** Detection ») is a particular case of `novelty detection <https://en.wikipedia.org/wiki/Novelty_detection>`_.
+The task of "**Out-of-Distribution** Detection" (or "**OoD** Detection") is a particular case of `novelty detection <https://en.wikipedia.org/wiki/Novelty_detection>`_.
 It consists in identifying, at runtime, inputs for which a model's prediction should be rejected, by lack of informed support.
 For example, if a Neural Network was trained to classify images of cats and dogs, it would seem irrelevant to trust its output on a tree image.
 Although there is no absolute definitive answer to this question (depending on the context, what a person considers OoD might be considered **In-Distribution** (**InD**) by another), it is still possible to perform deviation estimations through confidence scores.

 In ``scio``, we aim at performing OoD Detection naturally by **thresholding** confidence scores.
 That is, defining the following decision function for a given threshold :math:`\tau`: